polkadot-developers/polkadot-docs/polkadot-protocol/onchain-governance/overview.md

 ---
-title: Overview
+title: On-Chain Governance Overview
-description: TODO
+description: Explore Polkadot’s advanced governance model, OpenGov, where direct democracy, flexible voting options, and stakeholder participation drive network evolution.
 ---

-# Governance Overview
+# On-Chain Governance

+## Introduction

 Polkadot employs an advanced governance system designed to facilitate continuous, adaptable evolution directed by its community of stakeholders.

 This approach ensures that those holding the majority of stake retain control over the network’s direction.

-At the core of Polkadot’s innovation are several novel mechanisms, including a flexible, on-chain state-transition function written in **WebAssembly** (a platform-agnostic language) and multiple on-chain voting methods, such as referenda and batch approval voting.
+The Polkadot blockchain incorporates a powerful on-chain governance mechanism, empowering the community to actively participate in decision-making and shape the network's future through decentralized, on-chain processes.

 Any protocol changes must gain approval through stake-weighted referenda, aligning network updates with the will of the community.

 ## Premise

-Polkadot's initial governance system, **Governance V1**, consisted of three core components:
+Polkadot's initial governance system, [**Governance V1**](https://wiki.polkadot.network/docs/learn/learn-governance){target=\_blank}, consisted of three core components:

-- **Technical Committee**: A technocratic body responsible for overseeing and managing the timelines for protocol upgrades.
+- **Technical committee** - a technocratic body responsible for overseeing and managing the timelines for protocol upgrades
-- **Council**: An elected executive "government", chosen through approval voting, responsible for managing key parameters, administrative functions, and spending proposals.
+- **Council** - an elected executive "government" chosen through approval voting, responsible for managing key parameters, administrative functions, and spending proposals
-- **Public**: Composed of all token holders, who participated directly in voting and referenda.
+- **Public** - composed of all token holders who participated directly in voting and referenda

 Over its initial years, **Governance V1** ensured responsible use of treasury funds and enabled timely protocol upgrades and fixes.
 Like many early-stage technologies, protocols must evolve as they mature to address limitations and align with modern advancements.